That’s it, I’ve had it.

 But quiet enough that you can get deep into that book you’ve been meaning to read, finish that work assignment, even polish that blog post.

-So quiet you may start to wonder just how “intimate” your intimate conversation should be in so much quiet.
+So quiet you may start to wonder just how “intimate” your intimate conversation could be.

 That afternoon when my friend and I were the ONLY ones talking, we sure wondered.